Torque vectoring: All-wheel drive

 Most torque vectoring differentials are on all-wheel drive vehicles.
 A basic torque vectoring differential varies torque between the front and rear wheels.
 This means that, under normal driving conditions, the front wheels receive a set percentage of the engine torque, and the rear wheels receive the rest.
 If needed, the differential can transfer more torque between the front and rear wheels to improve vehicle performance.

 For example, a vehicle might have a standard torque distribution of 90% to the front wheels and 10% to the rear.
 When necessary, the differential changes the distribution to 50/50.
 This new distribution spreads the torque more evenly between all four wheels.
 Having more even torque distribution increases the vehicle's traction.

 There are more advanced torque vectoring differentials as well.
 These differentials build on basic torque transfer between front and rear wheels.
-They add the capability to transfer torque between individual wheels.
+They add the ability to transfer torque between individual wheels.
 This provides an even more effective method of improving handling characteristics.
 The differential monitors each wheel independently, and distributes available torque to match current conditions.

 Electric vehicles

 In electric vehicles all-wheel drive is typically implemented with two independent electric motors, one for each axle.
 In this case the torque vectoring between the front and rear axles is just a matter of electronically controlling the power distribution between the two motors, which can be done on a millisecond scale.
 In the case of EVs with three or four motors, even more precise torque vectoring can be applied electronically, with millisecond-specific per wheel torque control in the quad-motor case, and two wheels of per wheel control plus one of per axle control in the tri-motor case.

-Torque vectoring can be even more effective if it is actuated through two electric motor drives located on the same axle, as this configuration can be used for shaping the vehicle understeer characteristic and improving the transient response of the vehicle, The Tesla Cybertruck (scheduled for 2022) tri-motor model has one axle with two motors, while the Rivian R1T (in production in 2021) has two motors on each axle, front and rear.
+Torque vectoring can be even more effective if it is actuated through two electric motor drives located on the same axle, as this configuration can be used for shaping the vehicle understeer characteristic and improving the transient response of the vehicle, The Tesla Cybertruck tri-motor model has one axle with two motors, while the Rivian R1T has two motors on each axle, front and rear.

 A special transmission unit was used in the experimental 2014 car MUTE of the Technical University of Munich, where the bigger motor is providing the driving power and the smaller for the torque vectoring functionality.
 The detailed control system of the torque vectoring is described in the doctoral thesis of Dr.-Ing.
 Michael Graf.

 In case of electric vehicles with four electric motor drives, the same total wheel torque and yaw moment can be generated through a near infinite number of wheel torque distributions.
 Energy efficiency can be used as a criterion for allocating torque across the wheels.
 This approach is used in the Rivian R1T light-duty truck introduced in 2021.